-We will devote considerable time to these problems during the next in-class workshop.
+We will devote considerable time to these types of problems during the next in-class workshop.
 In order to make that workshop productive, please make a solid start on them.
-That way we can use the workshop to look at the problems that presented the most difficulties.
+That way you can use the workshop to address the difficulties you are facing.

-If you do the Extra Credit Logic Puzzle, you must turn in your type-written solution at the beginning (i.e., within the first ten minutes) of class on Sunday, April 3rd.
+If you do the extra credit logic puzzle, you must turn in a computer-type-written solution at the beginning of class on Sunday, November $25^{\text{\tiny{IH}}}$ .